How to Buy a Home If You Don't Qualify For a Mortgage

 Cher helps people get a mortgage by combining the borrowing power of roommates that renters use to help fund high rents and homeowner couples who both need to work to have the income to pay for their mortgage.

-The company then sets up a co-ownership plan between you, the renters, and the couples, or, really, anyone, so you can co-own a mortgage and increase the odds of being approved for a mortgage.
+The company then sets up a co-ownership plan between you, the renters, the couples, or anyone else so you can co-own a mortgage and increase the odds of being approved.

-Those involved may see this arrangement as a means of progress or advancement to getting their own mortgage down the road.
+Those involved may see this arrangement as a means of progress or advancement to getting their mortgage.

 Pros and Cons of Cher